China proposes rules to punish illegal e-commerce pricing

 BEIJING (Reuters) -China’s market regulator issued draft rules on Friday to punish illegal pricing activities, including heavy subsidies and the practice by online platforms of charging different prices based on customers’ purchasing behaviour.

-The rules are the latest in an effort by the State Administration for Market Regulations (SAMR) to rein in China’s free-wheeling platform economy, which has seen it levy fines, aunch investigations and issue warnings to booming e-commerce giants.
+The rules are the latest in an effort by the State Administration for Market Regulation (SAMR) to rein in China’s free-wheeling platform economy, which has seen it levy fines, launch investigations and issue warnings to booming e-commerce giants.

 “The pricing practices have been widespread among online platforms and it is a hidden problem to ordinary consumers because it’s not very easy to notice,” said Lu Zhenwang, chief executive officer of Shanghai-based Wanqing Consultancy.